-Announcing a New Bulletin Cover Series — The Immerse Covers
+All About the Catholic Bulletin Cover Series by LPI: The Immerse Covers

 Web Team • August 31, 2023

-Guided by our customer feedback, we've launched a cover series starting in Advent, Deceber 2023, called the Immerse Series.
-This week, we sat down with the lovely designer of the new series, Kristen, to learn more about it and to give our readers a little sneak peek before we start releasing these beautiful new covers into WeCreate.
+Guided by our customer feedback, we've launched a cover series called the Immerse Series.
+This week, we sat down with the lovely designer of these covers, Kristen, to learn more about the series inside WeCreate!
+If you're looking for a complete guide to the other bulletin cover series found inside WeCreate, head over to this article to see them all.

-Q. Hi Kristen, can you introduce this new series to us?
+Q. Hi Kristen, can you introduce this series to us?

 A. Sure thing!
 The Immerse series is designed to have more of a macro-focus on the Gospel message of each week, paired with nature photography specifically selected to reference that week’s readings.
 This series starts in December for the new liturgical cycle and includes three different image size options in both Spanish and English.